spyder-ide/lektor-icon/README.md

 ``disqus_name`` (*string*): The name of your Disqus organization on their website.
 If set, will globally allow Disqus comments on blogs on your site.
 Each individual blog's default (comments on or off) can be set on its configuration page.
-Furthermore, this can again be overrided on a per-post basis and comments individually set to on or off.
+Furthermore, this can again be overridden on a per-post basis and comments individually set to on or off.
 Also, the ``lektor-disqus-comments`` plugin needs to be installed, and the ``disqus-comments.ini`` file needs to be present in the ``config`` directory of your site for it to work.
 If not present, comments will be globally disabled across your site.
 See the Optional Feature Configuration section for more details.